harry-fuyu/harry-fuyu.github.io/_posts/2020-8-26-Introduction to Neuro & AI.md

 - Familiarity to classic, commonly used deep learning models such as the convolutional neural networks, Recurrent neural networks and their variants, with some mathematical intuitions.
 - A candid discussion into the future of deep learning: how can neuroscience and deep learning help each other?
 What might be the fundamental obstacle towards general intelligence?

-Hereby I post my intended plan for this blog series, extending to 10 modules (I will split modules into multiple posts if there is too much content.
-Estimate reading time of each post would be 20 min.):
+Hereby I post my intended plan for this blog series, extending to 10 posts:

 ### I. Brain and Neural Nets
 - Brain as the pinnacle of human evolution